chago1991/Ansible-K8S/README.md

 29 directories, 33 files
 ```
 **limitation**
-Currently, it only support on "Ubuntu 20.04.5 LTS".
+Currently, it only support on "Ubuntu 20.04 LTS".

-## REQUIREMENT
+## Part 1.
+Requirement

+Description:

+To ensure Ansible node can manage the K8S nodes.
+If you aleady do that you can skip this part.

 For deploy a simple cluster (One master node):
 1. You need to prepare an ansible node